 - The internship job tasks must be within the area of economics and business administration.

-- The intern must have a contact person in the company where the internship takes place.
+- The intern must have a contact person in the company/institution where the internship takes place.

-- The student must submit a copy of her/his internship contract when applying to have the internship approved.
-Internship contract example (PDF 85 KB) soon to be published.
+- The student must submit a copy of her/his internship contract when applying for internship approval.
+Internship contract example (PDF 14 KB).

 - The intern must have insurance covering travels and the internship period (provided by the intern herself or the employer).